wellesley-cs230/wellesley-cs230.github.io/linked-lists.md

 Please implement an instance method, `concatenate`, that takes in a `LinkedList<T> other` as argument and:
 1. Appends `other` to the end of the linked list.
 2. Empties out `other`.

+As before, please write pseudo-code on the whiteboards before writing code on the computer.

 After implementing this method, answer: what would `concatenate` look like for an array-based list?
 And is it more or less efficient than your linked-based implementation?
 Why?